XoopsDocs/xoops-installation-guide/book/ch2.md

 To proceed successfully, the following is required on either a local machine or hosted server:

-1.	a place to run that includes:
+1.	a place to run that includes:<br>

-    a.	the Apache web server;
+    a.	the Apache web server; <br>
-    b.	the database manager MySQL;
+    b.	the database manager MySQL;<br>
-    c.	scripting language PHP, either on a Linux or a Windows platform; and
+    c.	scripting language PHP, either on a Linux or a Windows platform; and<br>

 2.	a downloaded copy of the latest XOOPS version (currently 2.5.0).

 With the hosting environment available, the following steps are recommended to prepare for the installation:

 1. Download either the TAR file or ZIP file to a local machine and uncompress the archive (using, for example, 7Zip program – see “Useful Tools” Appendix)

 The resulting new directory has four subdirectories: docs, extras, htdocs, and upgrade.

-•	The docs subdirectory includes the change log, GNU/GPL license, a credits file.
+-	The docs subdirectory includes the change log, GNU/GPL license, a credits file.
-•	The upgrade subdirectory includes files needed for upgrade older versions of XOOPS.
+-	The upgrade subdirectory includes files needed for upgrade older versions of XOOPS.
-•	The extras subdirectory includes optional files to be used for specific configurations (read the *.txt files for explanations)
+-	The extras subdirectory includes optional files to be used for specific configurations (read the *.txt files for explanations)
-•	The htdocs subdirectory, contains all the code of your XOOPS site.
+-	The htdocs subdirectory, contains all the code of your XOOPS site.

 2. Copy the htdocs subdirectory to the root directory of your local or remote environment.
 If the installation is on a local machine, this means copying the directory to a directory where the web server will look for files.
 For example if using  WAMP  (www.wampserver.com), the web root directory is called www.
 This will give you a file path of www/htdocs/
 3. Once copied, rename the htdocs directory on the server to xoops.
 This means that the local site is accessed by typing “http://localhost/xoops" in a browser.